mike-north/terminal-reflowjs/api-report/terminal-reflowjs.api.md

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "terminal-reflowjs" does not have an export "Error"
 //
 // @public
-function newWriter_5(width: number, tail?: string): TruncateWriter;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "terminal-reflowjs" does not have an export "Error"
-//
-// @public
-function newWriter_6(width: number, options?: MarginOptions): MarginWriter;
+function newWriter_5(width: number, options?: MarginOptions): MarginWriter;

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "terminal-reflowjs" does not have an export "Error"
 //